jumar/Omnibus/README.md

 # Omnibus
- Split keyboard based on the Arteus.
+ 54 keys split keyboard based on the Arteus 42.

  On each half it has 2 thumb keys, one additional outer column and one additional key at the top of the inner column.